Alheimsins/rate-coffee/README.md

 Does the coffee taste like bark or brew?

-Coffee rating system based on the awesome realtime, decentralized, offline-first, graph database - [gundb](http://gun.js.org/), GPS-locatation, and google places API.
+Coffee rating system based on the awesome realtime, decentralized, offline-first, graph database - [gundb](http://gun.js.org/), GPS-location, and google places API.

 ## Demo